V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 We assume we're using Godot Engine 4 with float is doubles.

-Neither the godot-mvsqlite servers talk to each other.
+None of the godot-mvsqlite servers talk to each other.
 Only the fdb instances with mvstore talk to each other.

 We can track the entity's visibility and have a packed byte array per frame.